-This error cause MAY be included in ABORT chunks that are sent because an SCTP endpoint detects a protocol violation of the peer that is not covered by the error causes described in Section 3.3.10.1 to Section 3.3.10.12.
+This error cause MAY be included in ABORT chunks that are sent because an SCTP endpoint detects a protocol violation of the peer that is not covered by the error causes described in Sections 3.3.10.1 - 3.3.10.12.
 An implementation MAY provide additional information specifying what kind of protocol violation has been detected.